markjamesm/markjamesm.github.io/aboutme.md

 ---
 Hi there!
 My name is Mark-James McDougall, and I'm a Developer from Montreal, Canada.
 I work as a Digital Communications Officer at my alma mater <a href="https://mcgill.ca">McGill University</a> (BA'15).

-I also work part time as a Software Developer for <a href="https://www.linkedin.com/company/hh-development-limited/about/">HH Development Limited</a>, a company which provides software solutions and technical services to clients in the motorsport industry.

 You can view my <a href="https://markjames.dev/resume">full resume here</a>.

 <a href="https://github.com/markjamesm"><img src="https://github-readme-stats.vercel.app/api?username=markjamesm&count_private=true&show_icons=true" width="495" height="195" alt="Mark-James' github stats" title="Mark-James' github"></a>